-There are a range of options that can be set for the matrix including saving it to the Resources window or to a CSV format for opening in a spreadsheet.
-The appearance of the matrix can also be altered by sorting the elements, showing an outline numbering view, and suppressing Package names.
+There is a range of options that can be set for the Relationship Matrix, including saving it to the 'Resources' tab of the Browser window or to a CSV format for opening in a spreadsheet.
+The appearance of the Relationship Matrix can also be altered by sorting the elements, showing an outline numbering view, and suppressing Package names.
 These items are available from the Options button on the Relationship Matrix.